SATAY-LL/SATAY-jupyter-book/mini_book/docs/documentation_satay.md

 - **How and when to use**

-[This code](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/python_scripts/create_essentialgenes_list.py) was initially created because there were multiple text files with essential genes for Cerevisiae.
+[This code](https://github.com/leilaicruz/LaanLab-SATAY-DataAnalysis/blob/master/python_scripts/create_essentialgenes_list.py) was initially created because there were multiple text files with essential genes for Cerevisiae.
 However, none of the lists was complete and thus there were genes in one file that were not in the other and vice versa.
 Also the files used different naming conventions.
 This code takes a list of paths to multiple text files containing gene names.
-It assumed there are three header lines in each text file (which can be empty) and after that each line contains a single name of a gene.
+It assumes there are three header lines in each text file (which can be empty) and after that each line contains a single name of a gene.

 This code iterates over all files given in the input list and creates a new text file at the same location as the first occuring path in the input list and gives this new file the name `Cerevisiae_AllEssentialGenes_List.txt`.